tulipcc/tulipcc-maven-plugin/README.md

 ph-javacc-maven-plugin
 ======================

-An updated version of the javacc-aven-plugin using JavaCC 6.1
+An updated version of the javacc-maven-plugin using JavaCC 6.1